DarienLibrary/website_content/content/_finished/caregivers_initiative/caregivers.md

 <div class="col-md-9">

 ### About the Caregiver Café
-This year-long series of events is designed to provide respite and community support to caregivers of adult residents who are aging in place, especially those with Alzheimer's and other forms of dementia.
-The series will consist of a kick-off keynote event followed by monthly Caregiver Cafés.
+The Caregiver Café is designed to provide respite and community support to caregivers of adults who are aging in place, especially those with Alzheimer's and other forms of dementia.
+Caregiver Café is on hiatus until in-person programming resumes.
 <br />
 <br />